sbgn/sbgn.github.io/pages/learnerscards.md

 ## Acknowledgement

-The SBGN learner's reference cards have been developed following the example of the [CellDesigner graphical notation card (ver4.2)](http://celldesigner.org/help/images/components42.png).
+The SBGN learner's reference cards have been developed following the example of the [CellDesigner notation card 4.2](http://celldesigner.org/help/images/components42.png).